-The recommendations of national Institute for ensuring good occupational environment for mine workers shall be implemented.
+16 The recommendations of national Institute for ensuring good occupational environment for mine workers shall be implemented.
 The prevention measure for burns, malaria and provision of anti-snake venom including all other paramedical safeguards may be ensured before initiating the mining activities.
-Project Proponent shall run an awareness campaign on sanitation for women and utilization of Sanitary Napkin and also to distribute the Sanitary Napkin/pads to the women and provide the training for proper disposal.
-Complied appointed at the mine area for the health check-ups of employees and also the locals.
-Photos for the same has been attached as ANNEXURE VII.
+Project Proponent shall run an awareness campaign on sanitation for women and utilization of Sanitary Napkin and also to distribute the Sanitary Napkin/pads to the women and provide the training for proper disposal. • appointed at the mine area for the health check-ups of employees and also the locals.
+Photos for the same has been attached as ANNEXURE VIII.
 An awareness campaign on sanitation for women and utilization of Sanitary napkins and hygiene awareness is being conducted.
-Photos for the same has been attached as ANNEXURE VIII .
+Photos for the same has been attached as ANNEXURE IX .
 17 The Regular monitoring of ground water table to be carried out by establishing a network of existing wells and constructing new piezometers.
 The reports shall be submitted at interval of six months to the Regional Office of the MoEF&CC, Govt. of India, Bhubaneswar and Odisha State Pollution Control Board.
-Regular monitoring of groundwater level and quality is being carried out in both core zone and buffer and monitoring reports are attached as ANNEXURE III.
+Being Complied Regular monitoring of groundwater level and quality is being carried out in both core zone and buffer and monitoring reports are attached as ANNEXURE III.
 18 The water balance/ water auditing shall be carried out and measures for reducing the consumption of water shall be taken up and reported to the Regional Office of the MoEF & CC, Govt. of India, Bhubaneswar and Odisha State Pollution Control Board.
-The total water requirement for Gonua Iron Ore mines is 75 KLD.
+Complied The total water requirement for Gonua Iron Ore mines is 75 KLD.
 Rainwater collected in pits is being utilized for dust suppression in the mining operations.
 Fixed water sprinklers and pressurized mobile water tankers are utilized for dust suppression arrangements to reduce water requirements.
 Complete water balances the diagram is attached as ANNEXURE IX.
 19 The Regular monitoring of water quality upstream and downstream of water bodies shall be carried out and record of monitoring data should be maintained and submitted to the at interval of six months to the Regional Office of the MoEF & CC, Govt. of India, Bhubaneswar and Odisha State Pollution Control Board.
-Regular monitoring of water quality of upstream and downstream is being carried out.
+Being Complied Regular monitoring of water quality of upstream and downstream is being carried out.
 The Vendor is a recognized NABET, MoEF&CC accredited laboratory.
-Monitoring reports are attached as ANNEXURE III.
-20 The Plantation/Green belt at the periphery of the water body, particularly on eastern and western boundaries, shall be maintained in the mined-out area in order to reduce the loss of surface water.
-1000 saplings were planted in FY 2023-24, and 2500 saplings were planted in FY 24-25.
-Gap plantations are being carried out in the safety zone.
-Photos for the same is attached as ANNEXURE V .
+NABL Certificate is attached as ANNEXURE III A. 20 The Plantation/Green belt at the periphery of the water body, particularly on eastern and western boundaries, shall be maintained in the mined-out area in order to reduce the loss of surface water.
+Complied A total of 9745 saplings were planted by the end of 2024-25, which included safety zone plantation, dump plantation.
+Photos for the same is attached as ANNEXURE V.